A beginner's guide for making no-knead classic brioche buns: appealing golden color, tender crumb and rich in flavors.

-This ultimate no-knead dough for all soft buns recipe was widely used in my latest restaurant.
-I’ve implemented this for all of our soft buns options including: burgers, hot dogs, and last but not least dinner rolls; and everything came out perfectly.
-This was already commercially tested so I promise you your next burger buns or hot dog buns will turn out soft, moist, and fluffy like the way you always wanted it.
+This no-knead classic brioche buns recipe was widely used in my latest restaurant.
+I've implemented this for all of our soft buns options including: burgers, hot dogs, and last but not least dinner rolls; and everything came out perfectly.
+This was already commercially tested so I promise your brioche buns will turn out super tender and rich in flavors.

-- Only melt butter on small/medium heat, do not bring to boil, then add the milk in and carefully stir the mixture to incorporate both of them together.
+- Only melt butter on small/medium heat, do not bring to boil - then add the milk and carefully stir the mixture to incorporate.
 If you boil the butter from the beginning and then add the milk at high heat, the mixture will be separated.

 - The first proof happens right after you mix all ingredients together.